You started a blog.

 - Release a new product and create content around the launch!

 In short, you need to be consistent.
 This is the best way to grow your traffic and increase brand awareness.

 Blogging is all about learning and implementing, like I said earlier.

 I must be such a nag because I’m repeating that phrase so much.
 You’re probably sharpening your pitchfork now, aren’t you?

-So, related to the previous points, if something is not working out, don’t give up.
+So, related to the previous points, if something is not working out or you’re not making any money with your blog, don’t give up.
 Instead, go online and find ways you can succeed.

 Study your competition.
 See what they’re doing to combat the problem.